The SEND Report can be found on the link below.

 At Copmanthorpe Primary School, we believe in providing ‘quality first’ teaching.
 Through using a range of teaching styles and setting differentiated learning objectives, we allow all children to access a curriculum matched to their own individual needs.
 Many steps are taken to meet children’s needs, however for some children there are times when additional support may be needed to help them flourish.

 Where some children may require a short intervention in order to boost them in a certain area, other children may need longer term support at school.
 Children who require extra help, support, or other special provisions to allow them to use the same facilities as other children of the same age, are categorised as having a Special Educational Need or Disability (SEND).

 Our Special Educational Needs Coordinator (SENDCo) is Mrs Emma Wooldridge.

 Our governor for SEND is Mrs Sarah Dawson.

 Our SEND Report outlines how we identify, support and monitor the progress of our children with additional needs.

-To view this please click here
+To view the Copmanthorpe Primary School SEND report - please click here

 York Local Offer